Crypto-Planet/crazyaliens/README.md

 If you encounter specific setup items I haven't mentioned here let me know, and I'll add them.

 # How this script works
-The [video](https://youtu.be/vTxjLLHncMo) I've put on YouTube complements this overview.

 We are iterating through a 'loop' once for each bird.
 The loop starts with a 'seed number' that is used to deterministically generate pseudo-random numbers.
 I say 'deterministically' and 'pseudo-random' because from the same seed number the 'random' output will always be the same.
 It's not truly random in a security or mathematical sense.
 I used the most recent ETH block at the time as my seed number - 11981207.